 Royal Palace Complex

 The Royal Palace complex is spectacular!
-Since the 1860s (except for the reign of the Khmer Rouge) the complex includes the royal residence of the King of Cambodia.
-Constructed in the mid-19th century and situated at the western bank of the Tonle Sap and Mekong Rivers the grounds have abundant lush gardens with gorgeous tropical flowers.
+Since the 1860s (except the reign of the Khmer Rouge) it includes the royal residence of the King of Cambodia.
+Constructed in the mid-19th century and situated at the western bank of the Tonle Sap and Mekong Rivers, the grounds have abundant lush gardens with gorgeous tropical flowers.
 Buildings in the complex include:

 - Silver Pagoda

 “The establishment of the Royal Palace at Phnom Penh in 1866 is a comparatively recent event in the history of the Khmer and Cambodia.
 From 802 AD until the early 15th century, the seat of Khmer power in the region rested at or near Angkor north of the Great Tonle Sap Lake.
 After being destroyed by Siam, the Khmer court moved from Angkor in the 15th century and settled in Phnom Penh and stayed for some decades.
 By 1494 the palace moved on to Basan, later Longvek, and then Oudong.
 The capital did not return to Phnom Penh until the 19th century and there is no record or remnants of any Royal Palace in Phnom Penh before the 19th century.”

 King Sisowath (1904–1927) made several major contributions to the Royal Palace.
 He added Phochani Hall, demolished several old buildings, and replaced and expanded the old Chanchhaya Pavilion and Throne Hall with the current structures.
 Though some European elements remain, these buildings employ traditional Khmer artistic style and Angkorian inspired design, particularly in Throne Hall.